 The Twilight Drive-In Theatre

-The Twilight Drive-In Theatre is a classic drive-in movie theatre located at 3350-260th Street and Fraser Highway in Aldergrove.
+The Twilight Drive-In Theatre was a classic drive-in movie theatre located at 3350-260th Street and Fraser Highway in Aldergrove.
 It’s about a 60-minute drive from downtown Vancouver and about five minutes from the Greater Vancouver Zoo.

 MOVIES AT FLYOVER CANADA